-Alan has played an important role in developing the constitutional foundation of The Solent Restorative Partnership.
-The collaborative close relationship between Portsmouth & Southampton Mediation Services is being further glued with a good formal agreement and Memorandum of Understanding.
+Alan played has important role in developing the constitutional foundation of The Solent Restorative Partnership.
+The close collaborative relationship between Portsmouth & Southampton Mediation Services is being further glued with a good formal agreement and Memorandum Understanding.
 If division is a curse, then unity is a powerful force.
 Already the